Boshen/cargo-shear/README.md

 ## Ignore false positives

 > [!IMPORTANT]
-> `cargo shear` does not work with transitive dependencies from macros;
+> `cargo shear` cannot detect dependency usages from macros because it uses `syn` to parse the files

 False positives can be ignored by adding them to the package's `Cargo.toml`: